GorillaSoft/grimlock-php/README.md

 ## Features

  * Generation of PDF from HTML easily using Mapper DomPDF
- * Upload Image in Base64 easily
  * Handle your own custom exceptions
  * Supports for manipulating a list of objects

 ## Requirements

- * PHP version 7.2 or higher
+ * PHP version 7.4 or higher

 ## Recommendations